LoggingNewMemory/RootlessJamesDSPTutorial/README.md

 6. Tap on the Wireless Debugging and Pair Device with pairing code
 7. Enter pairing code on Shizuku notification
 8. Go back to Shizuku and press start
+9. Authorize Rootless James DSP from Shizuku
-9. Now go back to Rootless JamesDSP and set it up
+10. Now go back to Rootless JamesDSP and set it up
-10. Done
+11. Done

 **Performance Tweaks**